- Can I look at the questions first?

-Yes, the questions can be downloaded from the downloads page.
+Yes, the questions can be downloaded from the Resources page.

 How long does it take for the lead contact to receive their organisation’s survey web link?

 We expect this to take no longer than one working week.
 Please bear with us as we organise and email the survey and live dashboard links.

 When will the lead contact be sent the live data dashboard link?